datarchy/datarchy.github.io/content/code/20200820_spark_rows_number/index.md

 Unsurprisingly, the first method does not scale, and the processing time adds up due to the sequential execution.
 Here's a chart with the same data:
  ![](chart.png)

 Thank you for reading this tutorial..
-Please don’t hesitate to share your insight in the comment section:)
+Please don’t hesitate to share your insight in the comment section :)